Lincheng Outrage: Aftermath

 Many of the bandits were accepted into the military and Sun Meiyao and other leaders received military commissions.
 Within six months, most of the bandits accepted into the military were machine-gunned and their chief, Sun Meiyao, was executed at the Zhongxing coal mine for suspected ongoing ties to local bandits.

+Four Chinese officials named in foreign sanctions were removed from their posts, including the Military Governor of Shan Dong, Tian Zhong Yu.
+At the same time, the President elevated Tian to Fu Jiang Jun, or College of Marshals.
+As this was a contradiction of the demands made by diplomatic bodies, the Chinese Minister for Foreign Affairs Wellington Koo submitted his resignation in protest.
+A publication was subsequently made in the newspaper which clarified that the promotion actually preceded the resignation and Koo withdrew his resignation.

 The capture of the "Blue Express" created an international sensation and symbolized for many the collapse of legitimacy of the Chinese government.
 Following the incident, foreign governments pressured the Chinese to increase security along railway lines.
 Expatriate communities in China feared the episode signaled a new "Boxer Rebellion" and put into question the stability of the Chinese government.
 As a result, foreign powers urged that railway security be placed under foreign control.
 The Chinese government resisted, instead placing the railway system under military control and creating a special railway guard under the command of General Tang Zaili.
 Armed guards were placed on every train.
 Foreign powers also used the incident to place financial pressure on the fragile Chinese government, demanding indemnities and compensation for medical expenses for foreign hostages and repayment of lost earnings.